South Yemen: Reforms and the establishment of a Marxist-Leninist state

 The new government embarked on a programme of nationalisation, introduced central planning, put limits on housing ownership and rent, and implemented land reforms.
 By 1973, the GDP of South Yemen increased by 25 percent.
-Despite the conservative environment and resistance, women became legally equal to men, polygamy, child marriage and arranged marriage were all banned by law and equal rights in divorce were sanctioned; all of supported and protected by the state General Union of Yemeni Women.
+Despite the conservative environment and resistance, women became legally equal to men, polygamy, child marriage and arranged marriage were all banned by law and equal rights in divorce were sanctioned; all supported and protected by the state General Union of Yemeni Women.
 The Republic also secularised education and sharia law was replaced by a state legal code.
 Slavery in Yemen, which had been abolished in North Yemen by the 1962 revolution, was now abolished also in South Yemen.

 The major communist powers assisted in the building of the PDRY's armed forces.
 Strong support from Moscow resulted in Soviet naval forces gaining access to naval facilities in South Yemen.
 The most significant among them, a Soviet naval and air base on the island of Socotra for operations in the Indian Ocean.